 Use Volunteers to “Fill in the Gaps”

-My first teaching position was as a band director in grades 5-12 for a small school district.
+My first teaching position was as a band director in grades 5-12 for a small rural school district.
 Instrumentally, the high school band was very unbalanced, but the school staff and community was a treasure-trove of musicians waiting to be tapped.

 One father had played trumpet in a military band and our superintendent and principal were also trumpeters.
 I found several more parents who were musicians and willing to share their talents.
 I scheduled one evening rehearsal per week so that parents and teachers were able to attend.

 Admittedly, many of the adults had not played in years.
 One parent even asked for lessons.
 But, they all got up to speed rather quickly.
-Having a larger, more balanced group greatly enriched the performance experiences for my students and created instant parent support.
+Having a larger, more balanced group greatly enriched the performance experiences for my students and created instant parental support.

 We performed two separate concerts, one at school during the day and another in the community in the evening.
 It was AMAZING!
 Both students and staff looked forward to it.
 The superintendent of our large district even took the time to come join in.
 You never know unless you ask.